-Kuwait’s population is estimated by the Public Authority for Civil Information to be just under 4 million, of whom approximately 70% are expatriates.
-It is estimated that between 15% and 20% of the expatriate population is Christian.
-There is a small number of Christian Kuwaiti families, descendents of Arabs from the Levant who moved to Kuwait before the establishment of the modern nation state.
-Officially recognised churches serving Kuwait’s predominantly expatriate Christian communities are the Roman and Greek Catholic churches, the Greek Orthodox, Armenian Apostolic and Coptic Orthodox churches, and the Anglican and National Evangelical churches.
+Kuwait’s population is estimated by the Public Authority for Civil Information to be around 4.5 million, of whom approximately 70% are expatriates.
+It is estimated that up to 15% of the expatriate population is Christian.
+There is a small number of Christian Kuwaiti families, descendants of Arabs from the Levant who moved to Kuwait before the establishment of the modern nation state.
+Officially recognised churches serving Kuwait’s predominantly expatriate Christian communities include the Roman and Greek Catholic churches, the Greek Orthodox, Armenian Apostolic, Syriac and Coptic Orthodox churches, and the Anglican and National Evangelical churches.

 Kuwait acceded to the International Covenant on Civil and Political Rights (ICCPR) on 21st May 1996.
 The ICCPR upholds the right to freedom of religion, including the right to hold a religion of one’s choice and the right to manifest that religion (Article 18).
 It also upholds the rights of minorities and the principle of non-discrimination.
 Kuwait’s accession to the ICCPR was made with a reservation stating that non-discrimination provisions would be exercised within limits set by Kuwaiti law.